 The report uses Gallup World Poll data, which is compiled using the opinions of respondents from different countries.
-They are asked questions about things like quality of life, contentedness, and this year there were also questions related to the pandemic.
+They are asked questions about things like quality of life and contentedness.

-Last year the Netherlands fell short of fifth place but this year it’s back in the top five behind Finland, Denmark, Iceland and Switzerland.
-The Netherlands achieved a score of 7,415, compared to Finland’s 7,821 and Afghanistan’s 2,404.
-Just above Afghanistan, which scored the lowest of all the countries, was Lebanon and Zimbabwe.
+Last year the Netherlands also took fifth place on the World Happiness Report, having fallen short of fifth place the year before. fell short of fifth place but this year it’s back in the top five behind Finland, Denmark and Israel.
+The Netherlands achieved a score of 7,403, which is slightly lower than last year’s 7,415.

-You can read the full report here, but there are the top ten positions this year:
+You can read the full report here, but here are the top ten positions this year:

 - Finland